wingify/readme-central/docs/Integrations/fme-integration-mixpanel.md

 After integrating Mixpanel with your app, you can view the tracked data in the following ways:

 1. Access Mixpanel Dashboard:
   * Log in to your Mixpanel account at [https://mixpanel.com](https://mixpanel.com)
   * Navigate to your project dashboard

 2. View Feature Flag Evaluations:
   * Look for events named `vwo_fme_flag_evaluation`
   * These events contain data about feature flag and User ID

 3. Track Custom Events
   * Find events named `vwo_fme_track_event`
   * These events include details about the event.

 4. Analyze Data
   * Use Mixpanel's analytics tools to:
     * Create custom reports
     * View user flows
     * Track conversion rates
     * Monitor feature flag performance

 ## GitHub Reference

 The complete source code for this example is available on GitHub: [https://github.com/wingify/vwo-fme-examples](https://github.com/wingify/vwo-fme-examples)

-This repository includes sample projects demonstrating how to utilize the VWO SDK and the Mixpanel SDK together.
-Developers can find implementation details and code snippets to understand and replicate the integration in their own applications.
-Examining the code in this repository will provide a comprehensive understanding of how to track VWO experiment data within Mixpanel for detailed analytics and user behavior analysis.
-The examples showcase how to initialize both SDKs and send experiment assignment and goal completion events to Mixpanel, enabling businesses to measure the impact of their A/B tests effectively.
+This is an example of an implementation using the Android SDK.
+While this demonstrates the approach, that you can utilize any of the VWO FME SDKs for your project.